OUR RESPONSE TO CORONAVIRUS (COVID-19)

 We are also looking at where we can put new focus to offer the best support to the sector at this time.
 We have run training sessions through the Fellowship on topics relevant to the lockdown, such as sexual abuse and violence within families.
 These sessions have been made available to all social workers, in addition to fellows.

 We will continue to communicate all relevant changes and updates directly to participants.
-You can find more information on our FAQ page.

 The Fellowship during the pandemic